D. B. Cooper: Investigation

+Acting on the possibility the hijacker may have used his real name (or the same alias in a previous crime), Portland police discovered and interviewed a local resident named D. B. Cooper.
+The Portland Cooper had a minor police record but was quickly eliminated as a suspect.
 Due to the number of variables and parameters, precisely defining the area to search was difficult.
-The jet's airspeed estimates varied, the environmental conditions along the flight path varied with the aircraft's location and altitude, and only Cooper knew how long he remained in free-fall before pulling his ripcord.
-The F-106 pilots neither saw anyone jumping from the airliner, nor did their radar detect a deployed parachute.
+The 727's airspeed estimates varied, the environmental conditions along the flight path varied with the aircraft's location and altitude, and only Cooper knew how long he remained in free fall before pulling his ripcord.
+The F-106 pilots neither saw anyone jumping from the airliner nor did their radar detect a deployed parachute.
 A black-clad man jumping into the moonless night would be difficult to see, especially given the limited visibility, cloud cover and lack of ground lighting.
 The T-33 pilots did not make visual contact with the 727.

-On December 6, 1971, after the incident, FBI Director J. Edgar Hoover approved the use of an Air Force SR-71 Blackbird to retrace and photograph Flight 305's flightpath, and attempt to locate the items Cooper carried during his jump.
-The SR-71 made five flights to retrace Flight 305's route, but due to poor visibility, the photography attempts were unsuccessful.

-In an experimental recreation, flying the same aircraft used in the hijacking in the same flight configuration, FBI agents pushed a 200 lb sled out of the open airstair and were able to reproduce the upward motion of the tail section and brief change in cabin pressure described by the flight crew at 8:13 pm.
+On December 6, 1971, 12 days after the incident, FBI Director J. Edgar Hoover approved the use of a U.S. Air Force SR-71 Blackbird to retrace and photograph Flight 305's flightpath, and attempt to locate the items Cooper carried during his jump.
+The SR-71 made five such flights; due to poor visibility, the photography attempts were unsuccessful.
+In an experimental recreation, flying the same aircraft used in the hijacking in the same flight configuration, FBI agents pushed a 200 lb sled out of the aft airstair and were able to reproduce the upward motion of the tail section and brief change in cabin pressure described by the flight crew at 8:13 pm.
 Initial extrapolations placed Cooper's landing zone within an area on the southernmost outreach of Mount St. Helens, a few miles southeast of Ariel, Washington, near Lake Merwin, an artificial lake formed by a dam on the Lewis River.
-Search efforts concentrated on Clark and Cowlitz counties, encompassing the terrain immediately south and north of the Lewis River in southwest Washington.
+Search efforts concentrated on Clark and Cowlitz counties, encompassing the terrain immediately south and north of the Lewis River in Southwest Washington.
 FBI agents and sheriff's deputies searched large areas of the largely forested terrain on foot and by helicopter.
 Door-to-door searches of local farmhouses were also performed.
 Other search parties ran patrol boats along Lake Merwin and Yale Lake, the reservoir immediately to its east.
 Neither Cooper nor any of the equipment he presumably carried were found.